 - high bandwidth services such as streaming video

 - automatic number plate recognition

 allowing a more integrated approach to Public Protection and Disaster Relief (PPDR) command and control systems.

-Our Emergency Telecommunications committee (SC EMTEL) is addressing ‘Total Conversation’, which uses a combination of video, real-time text and audio to give people with hearing or speaking disabilities the same level of access to emergency services as able-bodied people, in accordance with the Citizens’ Rights Directive.
+Our Emergency Telecommunications committee (SC EMTEL) has addressed ‘Total Conversation’, which uses a combination of video, real-time text and audio to give people with hearing or speaking disabilities the same level of access to emergency services as able-bodied people, in accordance with the Citizens’ Rights Directive.

 Satellite Emergency Communication

-The Satellite Emergency Communication Working Group (SES SatEC) of ETSI’s Satellite Earth Stations & Systems Technical Committee (TC SES) is working with scenarios dealing with the set-up of a temporary emergency communication cell based on Wifi, VHF/UHF, WIMAX, GSM or TETRA which is then linked/backhauled to the permanent infrastructure by means of a bi-directional satellite link.
+The Satellite Emergency Communication Working Group (SES SatEC) of ETSI’s Satellite Earth Stations & Systems Technical Committee (TC SES) performs standardization in the area of satellite emergency communication, in particular involving broadband services.
+The group is working with scenarios dealing with the set-up of a temporary emergency communication cell based on WiFi, VHF/UHF, WIMAX, GSM or TETRA which is then linked/backhauled to the permanent infrastructure by means of a bi-directional satellite link.